Row and column spaces: Relation to the left null space

 because row vectors of A^{T} are transposes of column vectors v_{k} of A. Thus A^{T}x = 0 if and only if x is orthogonal (perpendicular) to each of the column vectors of A.

 It follows that the left null space (the null space of A^{T}) is the orthogonal complement to the column space of A.

 For a matrix A, the column space, row space, null space, and left null space are sometimes referred to as the four fundamental subspaces.

+Diagram illustrating the decomposition of the domain into row and null spaces and of the codomain into column and left null spaces for a linear map represented by a matrix A.